rantsandruse/pytorch_lstm_05llm/README.md

 - **Fine-tuning very large models** (>1B parameters)

 ### Conclusion
-This concludes our "PyTorch with NLP in Five Days" journey, which took me three years to finish (and end up scrambling to catch up).
-We've evolved from basic neural networks training (Day 1) to parameter-efficient transformer fine-tuning and calling commerical LLM API (Day 5).
+This concludes our "PyTorch with NLP in Five Days" journey, which took me four years to finish (and end up scrambling to catch up).
+We've evolved from data processing for basic neural networks training (Day 1) to parameter-efficient transformer fine-tuning and calling commerical LLM API (Day 5).
 Day1-Day4 code was entirely handwritten, whereas Day5 was ~99% vibe-coded.

-This may not be much of an prediction, but I believe that large model capabilities will continue to advance, while small, on-device models are becoming increasingly powerful.
+This may not be a bold prediction, but I believe that large model capabilities will continue to push the boundaries of reasoning, creativity and multi-tasking, while small, on-device models are becoming increasingly powerful for specific tasks, such as sentiment analysis, personalization and privacy-sensitive applications.

 ## Tips and Tricks